 For amazing beef in a fun environment, try Kyo no Yakinikudokoro “Hiro” Pontocho.
 For kushikatu (fried foods) and a fantastic view of the river while dining, try Kushiemon.
 For the best soba noodles, go to Ukiya Pontocho.
 During the high season and summer months, definitely make a reservation before you go.

 Explore Nishiki Market (tasting foods as you go)

 Nishiki Market is a spectacular 5-block long downtown marketplace in Kyoto that you cannot miss if you like food even a little bit..
 It is a good place to explore Japanese culture and food, as well as be amongst locals going about their daily routines.
 You will find a variety of restaurants, small food stalls, and also some shops to buy souvenirs and keepsakes, or Japanese kitchen knives and stoneware.
 They have just about everything related to kitchen, cooking and food.

 The very best part of Nishiki Market is walking around trying all the various foods.
 Go in with an empty stomach and an adventurous mind.
 Try everything you can along the walk through the market.
 There are stalls selling sashimi on a stick, takoyaki being made fresh in front of you, all kinds of sushi, sweets, pickled things, etc.

-Note: If you’re worried about ordering the foods you want to try in Japanese, you can always hire an expert to take you on this private food tour.
+Or you can also hire an expert to take you on a private food tour.